Virtualization-projects/rancher-labs-wiki/Dev-guide-to-deploying-Rancher-via-Helm.md

 ### Setup

 * Make sure you are using the official helm, not Rancher's fork of helm.
-Below I am using `helmr` to differentiate.
 * To run locally you can use docker desktop's Kubernetes or [K3s](https://github.com/rancher/k3s) (untested).
 * If using docker desktop you should bump up your CPU's and memory.
 * If using a cloud provider like Linode, you'll need to provision K8's first.
 You can use [RKE](https://rancher.com/docs/rke/latest/en/installation/) for that.